Highlight hidden wall flaws

 Cut the aluminum patch oversize, apply it and cover it with at least two coats of drywall compound.

 The old method of repairing large holes was to cut out a square in the drywall, attach wood backing and then screw on a new patch of drywall.
-Aluminum patches (at home centers) are a faster, easier solution.
+Aluminum patches (at home centers) are a faster, easier solution of how to repair large drywall holes.
 Cut the patch so it covers the hole by at least 1 in. on each side, then place it over the hole.
 One side is sticky to adhere to the wall.
 Cover the patch with joint compound.
 Let it dry overnight, then recoat.

 Cover wall marks that you can’t clean off with a special stain blocking primer.